-On June 29, Congress the House of Representatives and Senate passed a new transportation authorization, Moving Ahead for Progress in the 21st Century (MAP-21).
-Since mid-June, congressional leaders and the leaders of the transportation bill conference committee had been working around the clock to cobble together a final conference report.
-This new authorization funds federal transportation policy through Sept.
-2014 and nearly doubles the Highway Safety Improvement Program (HSIP).
-In Fiscal Year 2013, the HSIP will be funded at $2.39 billion, and in Fiscal Year 2014, it will be funded at $2.41 billion.
-This is a tremendous success for the roadway safety industry, especially in an era of program consolidation, streamlining and very strict fiscal constraints.
+On June 29, 2012, the House of Representatives and Senate passed a new transportation authorization, Moving Ahead for Progress in the 21st Century (MAP-21).
+This new authorization funded federal transportation policy through September 2014 and nearly doubled the Highway Safety Improvement Program (HSIP).
+In Fiscal Year 2013, the HSIP was funded at $2.39 billion, and in Fiscal Year 2014, it was funded at $2.41 billion.
+MAP-21 was a tremendous success for the roadway safety industry, especially in an era of program consolidation, streamlining and very strict fiscal constraints.

 MAP-21 was intended for reauthorization in 2014.
 However, through a series of extensions and funding patches, Congress has yet to fully reauthorize the bill.
 ATSSA is working hard on Capitol Hill to promote the passage of a comprehensive, long-term transportation bill by spring of 2015.

 - Report of MAP-21 appropriations by state...read here

 - Read more about specific aspects of the law...click here